earth-metabolome-initiative/earth-metabolome-initiative.github.io/.github/ISSUE_TEMPLATE/register_member.md

 Please update the template below and click "Create" to let us know you'd like to become a member of the Earth Metabolome Initiative.
 Please allow for some time for @earth-metabolome-initiative/core to review your request.

 This is a template for registering a new member of the Earth Metabolome Initiative.
 Please fill in the details below and remove this line before submitting.
+For Wikidata just provide the QID (e.g., `Q20650434`) and the site will build both Wikidata and Scholia links automatically.

 ```
 ---